-2.11 Other Operating Income and Expense Recognition
+2.7 Other Operating Income and Expense Recognition

-Other income is recognized only when (or as) the Bank satisfies a performance obligation by transferring control of the promised services to the customer.
 A contract with a customer that results in a recognized financial instrument in the Bank's financial statements may be partially within the scope of PFRS 9 and partially within the scope of PFRS 15, Revenue from Contracts with Customers.
 In such a case, the Bank applies PFRS 9 first to separate and measure the part of the contract that is covered by PFRS 9, and then applies PFRS 15 to the residual part of the contract.